nunofachada/perfandpubtools/README.md

 ![ex05](https://cloud.githubusercontent.com/assets/3018963/11914709/b521c1c4-a67e-11e5-9e20-f05bfbe6921d.png)

-<a name="example6.comparedifferentimplementations"></a>
+<a name="comparedifferentimplementations"></a>

-#### 3.6\.
-Example 6.
+### 4.6\.
 Compare different implementations

-Besides comparing multiple setups within the same implementation, the [perfstats](perfstats.m) function is also able to compare multiple setups within multiple implementations.
-The requirement is that, from implementation to implementation, the multiple setups are directly comparable, i.e., corresponding implementation specs should have the same `sname` and `csize` parameters, as shown in the following commands, where the NetLogo (NL) and Java single-thread (ST) PPHPC implementations are compared for sizes 100 to 1600, parameter set 1:
+Besides comparing multiple setups within the same implementation, the [perfstats] function is also able to compare multiple setups within multiple implementations.
+The requirement is that, from implementation to implementation, the multiple setups are directly comparable, i.e., corresponding implementation specs should have the same `sname` and `csize` parameters, as shown in the following commands, where the NetLogo (NL) and Java single-thread (ST) [PPHPC] implementations are compared for sizes 100 to 1600, parameter set 1:

 ```matlab
 % Specify NetLogo implementation specs